 Whenever we venture outside of what’s familiar, we encounter the unknown.
 Why do some people get excited about trying new things, while others fear them?
 What’s the difference between excitement and fear?

 Much depends on whether you are primarily pessimistic or optimistic.
 For a pessimist, the negative what-ifs represent a stronger influence on their perspective.
-The possibility that things will go wrong creates fearful expectation.
+The possibility that things will go wrong creates fearful expectation and an unacceptable degree of risk.

 Some might say that this is a lack of courage, but that’s not entirely accurate.
-It really has more to do with emotional anchors.
+It really has more to do with the emotional anchors related to risk.
 When past efforts have failed to produce the desired result, it’s easy to develop a response pattern based on past performance.
-Internally, our emotional dialogue says, “Nothing like this has ever worked out before, why should it work out this time?”
+Internally, our emotional dialogue says, “Nothing like this has ever worked out before, why should I risk another failure?”

 On the other hand, the optimist may have a history of successes, which helps him to maintain a positive perspective.
 He associates trying new things with producing exciting results.
-For the optimist there is opportunity in the unknown.
+For the optimist there is more opportunity than risk associated with the unknown.
 This does not mean that he is more courageous than the pessimist.
 It just means that his emotional anchors are different.
 His internal dialogue says, “every time I try something new it turns out great, why should this be any different?”

 Changing our response patterns